Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 This section is intended for the monitoring of routes delivery.
 Here the routes are displayed according to a route's state filter chosen (active/planning/fulfilled).

 Current day routes having any of its points visited.

-The routes till the 1st delivery point of which remains the time indicated in the 'Advance time' field of the 'General' tab in the 'Settings' section.
+The routes till the 1st delivery point of which remains the time indicated in 'Advance time' field of 'General' tab in 'Settings' section.

-The planning routes are inactive routes of the current day or routes of the following day.
+The planning routes are inactive routes of a current day or routes of the following day.

-On the basis of data on the fulfilled routes stored in history you can generate a report in the corresponding section.
+On the basis of data on fulfilled routes stored in history, you can generate reports in the corresponding section.

-The 'Routes' section consists of the same interface elements described earlier: a table, a map, an information block, and a filter.
+'Routes' section consists of the same interface elements described earlier: the table, the map, the information block, and the filter.

 Active routes are shown in the table by default.
 Upon clicking the route's line, a route's fulfillment icon becomes active, a corresponding route is displayed on the map, and the map is centered and scaled in such a way that all delivery points get into vision field.
 Moreover, current data on the chosen route is shown in the information block.